Nonsingular black holes as dark matter: Conclusions

 In addition to being dark matter candidates, nonsingular black holes have the potential to address other deep mysteries, such as the information loss paradox \cite{Polchinski:2016hrw}.
 They may provide baby universe interiors, or some other place to store in-falling information \cite{Easson:2001qf}.
 This work should be viewed as a foundational and admittedly speculative exploration.
 The results are primarily theoretical but potentially profound.
-The stability and observational characteristics of these remnants depend on the existence of a minimal length scale, and the effective field theories that prevent singularity formation, which likely violate traditional energy conditions~\cite{Hawking:1970zqf,ZASLAVSKII2010278,Maeda:2021jdc}.
+The stability and observational characteristics of these remnants depend on the existence of a minimal length scale, and the effective field theories that prevent singularity formation, which likely violate traditional energy conditions~\cite{Hawking:1970zqf,ZASLAVSKII2010278,Maeda:2021jdc} (see Appendix \ref{ecnsbh}).
 Future advances in quantum gravity and observational techniques will be essential to test the robustness of nonsingular black holes as dark matter candidates.

-\acknowledgements We thank M.~Baumgart, B.~Carr, M.~Parikh and B.~Ratra for valuable discussions and correspondence.
+\acknowledgments We thank M.~Baumgart, B.~Carr, M.~Parikh, B.~Ratra and S.~Vagnozzi for valuable discussions and correspondence.
 DAE is supported in part by the U.S. Department of Energy, Office of High Energy Physics, under Award Number DE-SC0019470.